hashicorp/terraform-provider-aws/internal/service/amp/README.md

-# Terraform AWS Provider Prometheus Package
+# Terraform AWS Provider AMP Package
 <!-- markdownlint-disable MD026 -->
 This area is primarily for AWS provider contributors and maintainers.
 For information on _using_ Terraform and the AWS provider, see the links below.

+AMP (Amazon Managed Prometheus), is also called _Prometheus_ or _Prometheus Service_.

 ## Handy Links